 GB Solutions 5 top tips for working from home

-Many of us have been working from home for nearly a year now.
+Many of us have been working from home for over a year now.
 As soon as Lockdown 1.0 was announced, businesses across the world sent their teams home to work.
 For some of us, we’d never worked from home before, so the idea of working from home was new.

 #1 Time Management ⏰